 In fiscal 2016, we entered into a sale-leaseback arrangement of certain of our land and buildings, under which we leased back certain of our properties rent free over lease terms ending at various dates through December 31, 2017.
 These properties did not qualify for sale-leaseback accounting and as a result they were accounted for as financing transactions.
-During fiscal 2017, we terminated one of the leases and recorded a non-cash sale of properties with a net book value of \$9 million, the extinguishment of \$19 million in financing obligations, and a gain of \$10 million.
-During fiscal 2018, we terminated the remaining leases and recorded a non-cash sale of properties with a net book value of \$54 million, the extinguishment of \$130 million in financing obligations, and a gain of \$76 million.
-There are no balances remaining on our consolidated balance sheets as of April 26, 2019 or April 27, 2018 associated with this sale-leaseback arrangement.
+During fiscal 2018, we terminated leases under the arrangement and recorded a non-cash sale of properties with a net book value of \$54 million, the extinguishment of \$130 million in financing obligations, and a gain of \$76 million.
+There are no balances remaining on our consolidated balance sheets as of April 24, 2020 or April 26, 2019 associated with this sale-leaseback arrangement.